clj-pdf/clj-pdf/README.md

 #### line chart

+* :show-points - displays a box for each point in the data set

 if :time-series is set to true then items on x axis must be dates, the default format is "yyyy-MM-dd-HH:mm:ss", for custom formatting options refer [here](http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html)

 ```clojure